oracle-cne/ocne/doc/cluster-management/olvm.md

 The starting IP address to use for VMs.
 NOTE: the **virtualIp** cannot be in this range.

 ### ovirtAPI
-The ovirtAPI specifies the information needed to access the oVirt engine via the REST API.
+The ovirtAPI section specifies the information needed to access the oVirt engine via the REST API.

 **serverURL**
 The serverURL is the URL of the oVirt engine that is accessed via the oVirt REST API.